7Sageer/CosmicKeyboard/README.md

 ## Bonus Features

-Certainly!
-Here are the detailed explanations for the bonus features of the Electronic Piano project:

 1. **Customizable Key Mapping Feature**
    - **Functionality**: This feature allows users to adjust the mapping of musical notes to keys based on their usage habits.
    - **Implementation in Adjustment Mode**: When the device enters adjustment mode, it sequentially plays musical notes (like do, re, mi).
 After each note is played, the user selects a key corresponding to the played note and presses the confirm button.
 The device then plays the next note, waiting for the user's next selection and confirmation.